Las Casillas, Talanga

 DENTAL CARE ACCESS:

 In working closely with the Medical program, the Dental program provides fillings, extractions, and fluoride treatments as a standard part of Medical Brigades.
-Most community members do not have regular access to dental care due to the lack of dentist within a reasonable distance.
+Most community members do not have regular access to dental care due to the lack of dentists within a reasonable distance.

 Patient Consultations